 Red Fort – Must Visit Monument in Delhi

 If you turn your back towards the fort, you see the Lal Mandir, which is built in Nagar style.
-Amongst the green trees, it makes a good view against the blue sky on a clear day.
+Amongst the green trees, the fort makes a good view in the background of the blue sky on a clear day.

 Red Fort Entrance